gilbert/solid_use_case/README.md

 end
 ```

-Now you can run your use case in your controller and easily respond to the different outcomes (with **pattern matching**!):
+Now you can run your use case in your controller and easily respond to the different outcomes (with pattern matching!):

 ```ruby
 class UsersController < ApplicationController